UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

   .. tab:: LUNARC

      On COSMOS, it is recommended that you use the On-Demand Spyder or Jupyter applications to use Matplotlib.
+Some Matplotlib scripts will be demonstrated on Cosmos with Spyder.

-If you must work on the command line, then you will need to load all the prerequisite modules (don't forget the SciPy-bundle if you plan to use NumPy or SciPy!), and you will need to ``import matplotlib`` and set ``matplotlib.use('Tkinter')`` in order to view your plots.
+     If you must work on the command line, then you will need to load matplotlib separately, along with all the prerequisite modules (don't forget the SciPy-bundle if you plan to use NumPy, SciPy, or Pandas!), and you will need to ``import matplotlib`` and set ``matplotlib.use('Tkinter')`` in order to view your plots.

      As of 27-11-2024, ``ml spider matplotlib`` outputs the following versions: